Please review the following before beginning your application.

 - Ensure that an agency/organization representative is either on-site or available during project day(s).

-4. Identify at least two possible dates for your project.
-VOC cannot guarantee that the dates you identify will be selected, but we will make every effort to schedule your project on the dates identified.
+5. Identify at least two possible dates for your project.
+VOC cannot guarantee that the dates you choose will be selected, but we will make every effort to schedule your project on the preferred dates.
+Let us know the earliest and latest dates in 2018 the project could be completed given local weather conditions, etc., as well as any specific dates that are NOT possible due to conflicting/competing events in the nearby community.
 (In addition to weekend dates, VOC can arrange some public projects on weekdays, especially along the Front Range and in the foothills.)
-Let us know the earliest and latest dates the project could be completed given local weather conditions, etc. Also let us know if there are specific dates that are NOT possible due to conflicting/competing events in the nearby community.
 IMPORTANT: Please indicate if the project work might be scheduled over multiple years.